mku11/Salmon-AES-CTR/README.md

  dec time: 253
  Total: 506
 ```

-Do you need more speed?
-Use SalmonEncryptor/SalmonDecryptor with multiple threads.
+In case you need more speed Salmon has baked-in multithreaded read/write operations, see API samples below.

 ### Why another encryption library?
 - Blazing fast CPU and GPU acceleration.
-- Parallel baked-in encryption and decryption of data and files.
+- Parallel baked-in encryption and decryption of data arrays, streams, and files.
-- Read/Write/Seek through encrypted streams and files via a low ceremony API.
+- Low ceremony API for read/write/seek operations.
 - Data integrity with interleaved HMAC signatures with a per-chunk authentication scheme.
 - Use of sequential nonces with strict ranges so no birthday problem.
-- Nonce sequences reside outside of virtual drives to allow for fully operational clones and backups.
+- Nonce sequences reside outside of encrypted drives so you can have multiple fully operational clones and backups.
 - Import new files in virtual drives using multiple authorized devices.
 - Sequence ranges are stored in app protected space (Android only).
 - Any tampering is detected using an encrypted SHA256 checksum (Win10/11 only).
 - Additional protection from non-admin users (Salmon Windows Service Win10/11 only).
-- API for several popular programming languages, platforms, operating systems.
+- API for several popular programming languages, platforms, and operating systems.
-- Implementation is based on abstract components you can extend easily.
+- Implementation is based on abstract components which can easily extended.

 **Comparison:**
 - Salmon uses AES-CTR which supports random access unlike GCM.